livewire/livewire/docs/validation.md

 ### Custom attribute names

 Sometimes the property you are validating has a name that isn't suited for displaying to users.
-For example, if you have a database field in your app called `dob` that stands for "Date of birth", you would want to show your users "The date of birth field is required" instead of "The dob field is required".
+For example, if you have a database field in your app named `dob` that stands for "Date of birth", you would want to show your users "The date of birth field is required" instead of "The dob field is required".

 Livewire allows you to specify an alternative name for a property using the `attribute: ` parameter: